-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 TILA KISBENEDEK / AFP / Getty Images

 The Budapest Christmas Fair and Winter Festival takes place at Vörösmarty Square in the center of the city from early November to the end of December each year.
 It's the oldest festive market in the Hungarian capital as well as the most popular.

 You can pick up anything from Christmas-themed gifts to traditional Hungarian food to mulled wine from the 100 plus stands on display.
 There's also plenty of entertainment in the form of light shows, folk dancing and live music.

-The exterior of the famous Gerbeaud Coffee House on Vörösmarty Square is converted into a giant advent calendar, with a new magical window display opening every day from December 1 to 23.
+What makes it special: The exterior of the famous Gerbeaud Coffee House on Vörösmarty Square is converted into a giant advent calendar, with a new magical window display opening every day from December 1 to 23.

 Skansen's Christmas Market has been around since 1903.